rbisdorff/Digraph3/docSphinx/tutorial.rst

      Valued equivalalence      : +0.107
      Epistemic determination   :  0.230

-With an epistemic determination level of 0.230, the *extended Kendall tau* index is in fact computed on 74.15% of the pairwise strict outranking comparisons.
-Furthermore, the bipolar-valued *relational equivalence* characteristics between the strict outranking relation and the *Copeland* ranking equals +0.107, i.e. a *majority* of 55.35% of the criteria significance supports the relational equivalence between the given strict outranking relation and the corresponding *Copeland* ranking (see [BIS-2012]_).
+With an epistemic determination level of 0.230, the *extended Kendall tau* index (see [BIS-2012]_) is in fact computed on 74.15% of the pairwise strict outranking comparisons.
+Furthermore, the bipolar-valued *relational equivalence* characteristics between the strict outranking relation and the *Copeland* ranking equals +0.107, i.e. a *majority* of 55.35% of the criteria significance supports the relational equivalence between the given strict outranking relation and the corresponding *Copeland* ranking.

-The *Copeland* scores deliver actually only a unique *weak order*, i.e. a ranking with potential ties.
-This weak order may be constructed with the :py:class:`transitiveDigraphs.WeakCopelandOrder` class.
+The *Copeland* scores deliver actually only a unique *weak ranking*, i.e. a ranking with potential ties.
+This weak ranking may be constructed with the :py:class:`transitiveDigraphs.WeakCopelandOrder` class.

 .. code-block:: pycon
    :name: weakCopelandRanking